timjen3/ttrpg-engine/Readme.md

 See mxParser for tutorials: http://mathparser.org/

-#### ISequenceItems

 Sequence Items declare a `ResultName`.
 After being resolved the result is injected into the inputs collection for use by following sequence items, conditions, and mappings.
 Use these to chain sequence item algorithms or to inform actions.

-There are two types of sequence items included in the package as differentiated by the SequenceItemType enum.
+There are two types of sequence items differentiated by the SequenceItemType enum.

 1. Algorithm: As the name implies this is an algorithm to be processed through mxParser.
 All variables are usable, but be aware that the order of the item matters when items use the results from other items.
 For instance `(damage + damage_modifier) / 2`.

 2. Message: The Equation property contains a format string to be populated with variables.
 For instance `{damage} damage was dealt to the target.`

-3. *Other*: Custom Sequence Items can be created by implementing the ISequenceItem interface.

 #### Custom Functions